capitalone/DataProfiler/.github/CONTRIBUTING.md

 ## Contributing Documentation Changes and Fixes
 When making adjustments or contributions to documentation, please use the `dev-gh-pages` branch.
 This is where all the documentation lives.
 After you've completed your edits, open a Github Pull Request (PR) to merge into `dev-gh-pages` from your fork.
-During a version release, `dev-gh-pages` is merged into the `gh-pages` branch and is the version associated with the documentation website and stable version.
+During a version release, `dev-gh-pages` is merged into the `gh-pages` branch (after `update_documentation.py` is run) and is the version associated with the documentation website and stable version.